FN-FAL113/SfHeadConverter/README.md

 </div>

-A client side optimization addon by converting slimefun block player heads to vanilla non-tile block entities in a chunk which improves performance on large base setups.
+A client/server side optimization addon by converting slimefun block player heads to vanilla non-tile block entities in a chunk which improves performance on large base setups.

 ## Supported Player Heads